zsofiaprincz/zsofiaprincz.github.io/README.md

-#h1 Hello !
+h1 Hello !
-##h2 I am Zsófi
+h2 I am Zsófi

-I am currently studying Greenfox Academy
+I am currently studying Greenfox Academy.
+I am learning to be a developer and I am uploading projects I am working on during the lessons.

 [this is my website] (https://zsofiaprincz.github.io/)